Tootfarangi90/Tjanstformedlingssida-FE/README.md

 <h2>Userstory-015</h2>
-To highlight certain words in Markdown use the &ltmark&gt tag:
+To highlight certain words in Markdown use the &ltmark&gt tag: </br>
 <mark>Like this</mark> (warning doesn't display in GitHub)

-`test`

 ## Userstory-012